L1fescape/akenn.org/_posts/2014-09-27-shellshock.markdown

 exit 0
 {% endhighlight %}

-Note: the contents of this file can be anything.
+Note: the contents of this file can be anything, as can the filename.
 In our case the file just needs to exist.
-I chose to copy it from [https://www.invisiblethreat.ca/2014/09/cve-2014-6271/](https://www.invisiblethreat.ca/2014/09/cve-2014-6271/) because it's an easy way to check that apache is configured correctly.
+I chose to copy the bash script above from [https://www.invisiblethreat.ca/2014/09/cve-2014-6271/](https://www.invisiblethreat.ca/2014/09/cve-2014-6271/) because it's an easy way to check that apache is configured correctly.

 Additional Note: you may need to change the permissions of this file and directory.
 If you get a 403 error, try `sudo chmod 755 -R /usr/lib/cgi-bin`.